Are Pavement Ants On My Kittitas County Property A Big Problem?

 Luckily, pavement ants are considered a nuisance pest.
-While some species, such as carpenter ants, can cause property damage and others, like fire ants, can pose health concerns, pavement ants are mostly an irritating problem.
+While some species, such as carpenter ants, can cause property damage and others, like fire ants, can pose health concerns, pavement ants are most irritating.

 The main concern is that pavement ants are one of the more invasive species.
 They tend to invade in large numbers.
-When found outside and around your property, they are difficult, but they are that much worse if they do make their way inside.
-They can reproduce quickly and get into tiny cracks and crevices around your home or business making them hard to eliminate.
+When found outside and around your property, they are challenging, but they are worse if they make their way inside.
+They can reproduce quickly and get into tiny cracks and crevices around your home or business, making them hard to eliminate.

 Six Simple Pavement Ant Prevention Tips

 While pavement ants can be rather hard to remove once they establish themselves on a property, there are some measures you can take to prevent them from coming around in the first place.
-Prevention is usually much easier to deal with than control, and most of the prevention methods for pavement ants also apply to many other ant species.
+Prevention is usually much easier to deal with than control.
+Most of the prevention methods for pavement ants also apply to many other ant species.